Basic Academic and Environmental Principles

 Staff is expected to intervene on behalf of children in difficult situations.
-Particular care must be taken to ensure a supportive environment for the child.
 In all cases of intervention staff will complete an Incident Report Form.

 Staff will not, under any circumstances, drive a child home.

-Staff will immediately inform proper authorities, according to applicable law, of any case of suspected child abuse.
-After doing so, a confidential Incident Report Form shall be immediately submitted to the Library Director describing in detail the nature of those concerns.
+Staff will immediately inform proper authorities, according to applicable law, of any case of suspected child abuse or abandonment.
+After doing so, a confidential incident report form shall be immediately submitted to the Library Director describing in detail the nature of those concerns.

-Only department heads or designated members of the Board of Directors are authorized to comment on behalf of the Library to the media, on policy matters of the library, or other controversial issues.
+Only the Library Director or President of the Board of Directors is authorized to comment to the media on behalf of the Library.

 Conflict of Interest

-A conflict of interest arises when an employee’s personal interests conflict with her/his duties and responsibilities as an employee of the Library.
+A conflict of interest arises when an employee’s or Board member’s personal interests conflict with her/his duties and responsibilities as an employee/Board member of the Library.

 A conflict of interest can exist whether or not direct or indirect financial advantage has been conferred on an employee.